 The webinar welcomed people from around the world to join and listen to the experts talk about inclusive employment.

 The virtual event commenced with a welcome talk from the Employability Director at Shaw Trust, Austin Hardie.

 Our Technical Account Manager, Graham, also appeared alongside other employability experts, the event included:

 - Richard Clinton, Chief Operating Officer of Shaw Trust Care Academy.

 - Nancy Doyle, CEO and Co-Founder of Genius Within.

 - Supply chain partners of Shaw Trust

-Graham’s talk specifically focused on the subject of digital accessibility.
+Graham’s talk specifically focused on the subject of digital accessibility in recruitment.
 In the webinar, he spoke about the importance of accessibility when creating digital services.
 Specifically about how and why organisations should make digital services, such as recruitment systems accessible.

 Key points in his presentation included:

-- Accessibility provisions aren’t just beneficial for those who are disabled – but everyone.
+- Accessibility provisions aren’t just beneficial for the disabled – but everyone.

 - Explaining assistive technology and how it works to benefit disabled users.